Feliphegomez/digital-members/readme.txt

 = 1.8.13.2 =
 * BUG: Fixed bug with updating credit cards through Braintree.
 * BUG: Fixed bug with updating credit cards through Stripe.
-* BUG: Fixed SQL warnings when generating the pmpro_membership_levelmeta table.
+* BUG: Fixed SQL warnings when generating the dmrfid_membership_levelmeta table.
 (Thanks, itibet on GitHub)
 * BUG/ENHANCEMENT: Moved some update billing and checkout related code from the preheaders and page templates into the Braintree and Stripe classes.
-* ENHANCEMENT: Added pmpro_billing_order filter that functions similar to pmpro_checkout_order.
+* ENHANCEMENT: Added dmrfid_billing_order filter that functions similar to dmrfid_checkout_order.
-* ENHANCEMENT: Added pmpro_billing_before_submit_button hook that functions similar to the pmpro_checkout_before_submit_button hook.
+* ENHANCEMENT: Added dmrfid_billing_before_submit_button hook that functions similar to the dmrfid_checkout_before_submit_button hook.
 * ENHANCEMENT: Clicking on a report widget no longer takes you to the details page.
 You have to click the details button.
 This allows us to add additional functionality to the widgets.
 * ENHANCEMENT: Updated reports widgets so the "details" button only shows if a page function is defined for that report.
 You can now have report widgets without details pages.
 * ENHANCEMENT: You can now click on a heading in the Membership Stats report widget to see data for up to 3 of your levels.
 The first 3 levels per the level ordering are shown.